 It is actually native to the Mediterranean, but grows well in England’s climate, which is why we know it as “English lavender.”
 This is the type of lavender that is regularly used as a culinary ingredient (it is one of the herbs in the famous herbs de Provence mixture) as well as in aromatherapy and natural beauty recipes.

-A few popular varieties of Lavendula augustifolia are:
+A few popular varieties of Lavandula angustifolia are:

-With its silvery leaves and strongly scented flowers, it’s no wonder that Hidcote is the most popular variety found in gardens.
+With its silvery leaves and strongly scented flowers, it’s no wonder that Hidcote is the most popular variety for growing lavender in home gardens.

 Munstead is also no wallflower in the fragrance department, but the plant stays a bit more neat and tidy with a compact habit.
 Munstead lavender has the best flavor for cooking with.

 Small-space gardeners will love Thumbelina, a dainty beauty that grows only 12” tall and yet will bloom up to three times a season!